Azure-Samples/azure-search-java-samples/search-java-indexer-demo/README.md

 urlFragment: search-java-indexer-demo
 ---

-# Index data from Cosmos DB using Java and Azure Cognitive Search indexers
+# Index from Cosmos DB using Java, a search indexer, and REST APIs

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

 This sample shows you how to write a Java client that creates an Azure Cognitive Search indexer, applies that indexer to documents, and runs queries.
-The sample uses the Search Service REST APIs.
+The sample uses the [Search Service REST APIs](https://docs.microsoft.com/rest/api/searchservice).

 ## Contents